LimitlessTech/GenesysEmail/blueprint/index.md

 2. The Group Name for your demo – also from Limitless
 3. A login and password for an Expert in that group

 We are going to use the API key in the definition of the Data Action that will be sending the customer question through the Limitless API.
 The Group Name will be passed in through the Data Action.
-And you will log into the Limitless SmartCrowd web site to access the customer question using your login and password for the expert.
+And you will log into the Limitless SmartCrowd web site to access the customer question using your login and password for the expert.

 # The Data Actions